arthurfiorette/steam-trader/README.md

 - If you have docker installed on your machine, you can simply type `docker-compose up` after editing the **config.yml** and you are ready to go.

 - If you are thinking of hosting it on any hosting platform, use the docker implementation to your advantage and host it easily.
+Maybe you will need to change the volumes at the **docker-compose** file.

 - Or, in the most complicated way, you must have **Node.JS** installed on your pc.
 Open the app folder with `cd app`, install and compile by running `npm install` and after `npm run build`.
 Start by running `npm start`.